yliapis/blog/_posts/2018-1-14-The-Kalman-Filter.md

 In order to implement our Kalman filter, we need to estimate two quantities *a priori*: the observation covariance $\mathbf{R}$ and the state transition covariance $\mathbf{Q}$.

 Given we generated the noise, the observation covariance is already known.

-$$ \mathbf

 While it may seem like there is no state transition covariance in this model, this couldn't be further from the truth; there is a *hidden* control input, acceleration.

 $$ \mathbf{x}_k = \mathbf{F}\mathbf{x}_{k-1} + \mathbf{G}a_k $$